jtannas/js-charting/README.md

 ## Known Issues
 - Floating bars don't always line up perfectly to the zero axis.
 It seems like a css rounding error.

+## To Do / Future Features:
+- Clean up the code for populating bar charts
+- Add support for adding bars to existing charts (related to cleaning up the logic)
+- Add an (optional) zero axis line to the bar charts
+- Add support for horizontal lines that match up to the y-axis ticks
+- Add support for clustered bars
+- Add more chart types (someday)